ChainSafe/aleo-snap/README.md

-# AleoSnap - MetaMask Snap for Aleo ecosystem
+# [ARCHIVED] AleoSnap - MetaMask Snap for Aleo ecosystem

+> [!CAUTION]
+> This repository is no longer active.
+It has been superseded by [AleoHQ/aleo-snap-chainsafe](https://github.com/AleoHQ/aleo-snap-chainsafe).

 ## Table of Contents